It’s SUSI time!!

 - You may also consider making a pension contribution which can be used to reduce your gross income for grant purposes.

-- If your circumstances have clearly changed from 2016 you may have a case to use the new figures if they clearly show your current income and foreseeable income is below the relevant limits.
+- If your circumstances have clearly changed from 2017 you may apply for a change of circumstances and use the new figures if they clearly show your current income and foreseeable income is below the relevant limits.

 MLMG are now offering an all in package for PAYE workers to file their tax return and complete the SUSI application form for €399 inclusive of VAT (subject to all relevant information being provided)